 Costs.
-For the twelve months ending April 30, 2012, Enduro Sponsor estimates lease operating expenses to be approximately \$23.4 million, production and other taxes to be approximately \$9.2 million and development costs incurred to be approximately \$14.3 million.
+For the twelve months ending April 30, 2012, Enduro Sponsor estimates lease operating expenses to be approximately \$23.4 million, production and other taxes to be approximately \$9.2 million and development costs incurred to be approximately \$14.0 million.
+For the year ended December 31, 2010, lease operating expenses of the Underlying Properties were \$24.6 million, property and other taxes were \$8.1 million and development costs incurred to be approximately \$1.0 million.
 For the year ended December 31, 2010, lease operating expenses of the Underlying Properties were \$24.6 million, property and other taxes were \$8.1 million and development costs incurred were \$37.0 million.
 Enduro Sponsor believes drilling activity during the year ended December 31, 2010 was in excess of that which will be undertaken in each of the next five years.
 For a description of direct operating expenses, see "Computation of Net Profits - Net Profits Interest."

 Net adjustment for additional projects.
 Net adjustment for additional projects reflects the expected drilling of 21 gross (2.4 net) wells in the Haynesville Shale during the forecast period associated with development drilling projects not reflected in the reserve reports but for which notifications have been received by Enduro Sponsor as of June 2011 and as identified in the conveyance relating to the Net Profits Interest.
-The additional wells are expected to increase total sales volumes for the Underlying Properties during the forecast period by 221 MBoe.
+The additional wells are expected to increase total sales volumes for the Underlying Properties during the forecast period by 221.
+MBoe.
 In estimating the production attributable to the Haynesville Shale projects discussed above, Enduro Sponsor used the same methodologies and assumptions as were used in the preparation of the reserve reports by Cawley Gillespie.
 During the forecast period, the additional wells are expected to increase total gross profits with respect to the Underlying Properties by approximately \$3.3 million and total lease operating and development expenses and production and other taxes by \$4.3 million, which is expected to result in a decrease in net profits for the Underlying Properties by \$989,000 and cash available for distribution to the trust by \$791,000.
-The amount of estimated development expenses has been adjusted to reflect the agreement by Enduro Sponsor to pay for up to \$9.1 million (or \$7.3 million attributable to the trust's Net Profits Interest) of the total estimated development expenses of \$12.4 million related to the 21 gross (2.4 net) wells, thereby reducing the trust's share of development expenses associated with these wells to \$2.6 million.
-In the absence of this payment obligation by Enduro Sponsor, the cash available for distribution to the trust would be reduced by an additional \$7.3 million during the forecast period.
-Enduro Sponsor will not pay the trust's share of any development costs for additional wells that may be drilled during the forecast period.
+The amount of estimated development expenses has been adjusted to reflect the agreement by Enduro Sponsor (2.4 net) wells, thereby reducing the trust's share of development expenses associated with these wells to \$2.6 million.
+In the absence of this payment obligation by Enduro Sponsor, the cash available for distribution to the trust would be reduced by an additional \$7.3 million, during the forecast period.
+Enduro Sponsor will not pay the trust's share of any development costs relating to these wells in excess of the amounts described above, so the trust will bear 80% of any incremental development expenses.
+Enduro Sponsor will also not pay the trust's share of any development costs for additional wells that may be drilled during the forecast period.